Micro-incineration

 Micro-incineration or microincineration is a technique to determine the manner and distribution of mineral elements in biological cells, biological tissues and organs.
 Slide preparation of tissues can be used.
-Examples include calcium (Ca), potassium (K), sodium (Na), magnesium (Mg), iron (Fe), and silicion (Si).
+Examples include calcium (Ca), potassium (K), sodium (Na), magnesium (Mg), iron (Fe), and silicon (Si).
+The early known figure who discovered besides describing of this incineration was Raspail, an Frenchman who worked as a chemistry during his discovery in 1833.

 The organic matter is vaporised by heating.
 The nature and position of the mineral ash is determined microscopically.
 Aqueous or cryo-EM fixed tissue materials can also be examined under transmission and scanning electron microscopy (TEM & SEM).

 The ashing procedure produces cellular oxidised-residues rich in Na2O, CaO, MgO, Fe2O3, SiO2, Ca(PO4)2, Mg(PO4)2, etc., which are detected by X-ray microanalysis with 2-4 times sensitivity gained after incineration of sample, due to increased mineral concentration and reduced nonspecific background radiation.